dotnet/standard/docs/netstandard-20/packaging.md

 resolution](#msbuild-conflict-resolution) for package graphs that include the old packages.

+## Layout of out-of-band packages (e.g. `System.Collections.Immutable`)

+Components that don't have APIs that ship with any platform (i.e. are fully out-of-band) will remain as individual packages.
+We'll update them to target .NET Standard so that they can be used across all .NET platforms.

 ### Layout of PCL Compat package (`Microsoft.Portable.Compat`)

 Similar to the existing `System.*` packages this package will be discontinued as